-The poet says that realisation is not possible with intellect.
-The intellectual mind depends on reason, which does not help in appreciating Nature.
-It is a matter of extraordinary vision, or it is intuitive realisation or intuitive intellect.
-Ratiocination spoils the extra-terrestrial or otherworldly experiences of the nature mystics.
+The poets says that realisation is not possible with intellect.
+Intellectual mind depends on reason, which does not help in appreciation of Nature.
+It is a matter of extraordinary vision and realisation or one can say it is intuitive realisation or intuitive intellect.
+Ratiocination spoils the extra-terrestrial or other worldly experiences of the nature mystics.

-During Sri Aurobindo's stay in Calcutta between 1909 and 1910, he wrote a dialogue entitled "The Dialogue," which was later included in the anthology, Collected Poems under the "Poems from Manuscripts" segment.
-It is a dialogue written in a classical style like Ion, where two characters discuss the myth of creation in an interrogative style.
+During Sri Aurobindo's stay in Calcutta between 1909 and 1910, he wrote a dialogue, entitled "The Dialogue", which was later included in the anthology, Collected Poems under "Poems from Manuscripts" segment.
+It is a dialogue written in the classical style like that of Ion, where two characters are discussing the myth of creation in interrogative style.
 Achab asks Esarhaddon to explain the mystery of birth.
-In response,

-Esarhaddon says: "the seed is God that touched my mother's womb" (Aurobindo 2009: 287).
-As an evolutionary thinker, Sri Aurobindo did not use the metaphor of seed earlier.
-In the poems of the Baroda period, he talks of human aspiration to move upward beyond the terrestrial.
-In the Calcutta period, he draws upon the themes of birth and biological evolution.
+In response, Esarhaddon says: "the seed is God that touched my mother's womb" (Aurobindo 2009: 287).
+Sri Aurobindo, as an evolutionary thinker, did not use the metaphor of seed earlier.
+In the poems of Baroda period, he talks of human aspiration to move upward beyond the terrestrial and in the Calcutta period, he draws upon the themes of birth and biological evolution clearly.
 Esarhaddon further explains to Achab:

 It grew from other seed, That out of earth and water, light and heat, And ether, eldest creature of the world.
-All is a force that irresistibly Works by its Nature which it cannot help...
+All is a force that irresistibly Works by its nature which it cannot help...

-The seed contains the energy indispensable for creation.
+The seed contains the energy indispensible for creation.
 The ecosphere nurtures the seed to germination.
-It is a process impossible to halt because it is the law of Nature.
-The creative energy is hidden in the seed, which is the microcosm containing cosmic energy.
-The desire or a force acts as a catalyst and initiates the process of the life cycle on the earth, which begins from a minuscule seed.
+It is a perpetual process which is impossible to halt because it is the law of Nature.
+The creative energy is hidden in the seed. which is the microcosm containing the cosmic energy.
+The desire or a force that acts as a catalyst and initiates the process of life cycle on the earth, which begins from a miniscule seed.

-As a seer, he has an all-embracing vision.
+As a seer, he has an all embracing vision.
 He does not disintegrate the humans and nonhumans in his poems.
 As an ecocritic, he anticipates Barry Commoner's statement, which is already mentioned in one of the previous sections.
-The entire ecosphere is extremely important to him as he believes in interconnectedness like every deep ecologist and ecological humanist.
-His treatises on the transformation of human consciousness maybe misinterpreted as a projection of his anthropocentric attitude, but a close scrutiny reveals his biophilic relation.
-He considers that the laws of the ecosphere facilitate the progress of human consciousness towards betterment.
+The entire ecosphere is extremely important to him as he believes in the interconnectedness like every deep ecologist and ecological humanist.
+His treatises on the transformation of human consciousness maybe misinterpretd as a projection of his anthropocentric attitude, but a careful scrutiny reveals his strong biophillic relation.
+He considers that the laws of ecosphere facilitate the progress of human consciousness towards betterment.
 It is significant to note that his vision extends from the biosphere to the ecosphere.
+Most critics, with their myopic vision, discuss his concept of spiritual evolution as deliberated in The Life Divine and sonnets.
+It is to be remembered here that he does not ignore human body.
+The major biographers of Sri Aurobindo, like K.R.S.
+Iyengar and A.B.
+Purani, have pointed out his fondness for hathyoga, which he had practised regularly in Baroda.
+The human body is the medium for higher realisation.
+In a narrative poem, Kama (1909-10), he argues that kama or desire is a necessity for procreation.
+It is an energy emanating from the Divine and that energy or bliss again returns to the source through transformation of consciousness.